-Paleo Diet: The Importance Of Dietary Carbohydrate In Human Evolution 1 Parents' Health Literacy Affects Child Weight-Loss Tactics, Study Finds 3 AAP Updates Recommendations on Obesity Prevention: It's Never Too Early to Begin Living a Healthy Lifestyle 5 UC Davis Study Identifies Tools, Strategies for Enhancing Obesity Prevention in Rural Communities 6 Summer Break Opens Door to Soda and TV 7 Is the Prevalence of Childhood Food Allergies in the United States Increasing?
-9 High-Dose Vitamin D Supplementation Not Associated with Benefits for Postmenopausal Women 11 Tetris Can Block Cravings, New Study Reveals 12 Light to Moderate Drinking Linked to Increased Risk of Certain Cancers in Women and Male Smokers 14 Lifestyle Focused Text Messaging

-Results in Improvement in LDL

-Cardiovascular Risk Factors

-Cholesterol and Other
+Paleo Diet: The Importance Of Dietary Carbohydrate In Human Evolution

+Parents' Health Literacy Affects Child Weight-Loss Tactics, Study Finds

+AAP Updates Recommendations on Obesity Prevention: It's Never Too Early to Begin Living a Healthy Lifestyle

+UC Davis Study Identifies Tools, Strategies for Enhancing Obesity Prevention in Rural Communities

+Summer Break Opens Door to Soda and TV

+Is the Prevalence of Childhood Food Allergies in the United States Increasing?

+High-Dose Vitamin D Supplementation Not Associated with Benefits for Postmenopausal Women

+Tetris Can Block Cravings, New 12 Study Reveals

+Light to Moderate Drinking Linked to Increased Risk of Certain Cancers in Women and Male Smokers

+Lifestyle Focused Text Messaging Results in Improvement in LDL Cholesterol and Other Cardiovascular Risk Factors from other sources is possible, it is not the most efficient way, and these high glucose demands are unlikely to have been met on a low carbohydrate diet;

+Grains, including whole grains, are often eliminated from "paleo" diets.